 - “Lessons learned” abstracts: What worked and what did not work?
 Share your experiences and exchange ideas with a multidisciplinary audience

 We are pleased to offer free registration to young investigators with an accepted abstract and a 50% discount on the registration fee for young investigators without an accepted abstract.

-- be 35 years of age or younger; or,
+- Be 35 years of age or younger

 Accepted abstracts will be published in the Abstract Book, which will be distributed during the conference.
-In addition, all abstracts will be published in the journal Reviews in Antiviral Therapy.
-Please note that the conference secretariat cannot be held responsible for any typing or language errors in the submitted abstracts as only the format of the abstracts will be changed and not the content.
+All abstracts will be published in the journal Reviews in Antiviral Therapy & Infectious Diseases.
+Please note that the conference secretariat cannot be held responsible for any typographic or language errors in the submitted abstracts as only the format of the abstracts will be changed and not the content.